pezhore/pezhore.github.io/_posts/2015-09-08-moving-home-lab-status.md

 layout: single
 title:  "Moving, home lab status, and PowerShell reporting"
 date:   2015-09-08
-categories: ['Home Lab', 'Automation']
+categories: ['Home Lab']
-tags: archived powershell
+tags: ['archived', 'powershell', 'home lab', 'automation']
 ---

 Wow, so a lot to cover today.
 I recently moved out of my parents basement and into my own townhome with the wife and dog!
 Unfortunately, that means that we're back to paying 100% of the utilities and I'm giving some strong consideration to changing my home lab from an always on to a only-when-I-need-it.
 I would leave my Synology on for storage/backups, but turn off the HP DL360s and possibly the Avaya switch.
 New hardware would need to be purchased for routing (currently pfSense is virtual).